Bilateralism with incompatible proofs and refutations

 For every formula $\phi\in\Gamma^{Sub}$, we will denote the atom $\alpha(\phi)$ by $p^{\phi}$.
 Note that, since $\alpha$ is injective, this notation is well defined, as no two different formulas may be assigned to the same atom.

 Given an atomic mapping $\alpha$ for $\Gamma$, a {\em simulation base} $\mathcal{U}$ is a base which contains rules mimicking the rules of system $\BPR$.
-The construction of this base is exactly as in \cite{barrosonascimento2025bilateralbaseextensionsemantics}, with an additional pair of rules schemas: Furthermore, notice that instances of $p^{\bot}$ and $p^{\top}$ are now written as simply $\bot$ and $\top$, as in the present framework those are treated as if they were atoms.
+The construction of this base is exactly as in \cite{barrosonascimento2025bilateralbaseextensionsemantics}, with the addition of the following rules for all $\phi \in \Gamma$: Furthermore, notice that instances of $p^{\bot}$ and $p^{\top}$ are now written as simply $\bot$ and $\top$, as in the present framework those are treated as if they were atoms.

-The proof for atomic normalisation follows along standard lines.
-The atomic reductions are analogous to those of our normalisation proof.
-We show only an example of how these can be used in the context of simulation bases.
+The proof of atomic normalisation follows standard lines.
+The atomic reductions are analogous to those used in our normalisation proof.
+The following example illustrates how these reductions can be applied in the setting of simulation bases.